 FRIENDS OF NATIVE ARTS: The Douglas Society is the support group for the Denver Art Museum covering American Indian art, African art, and Oceanic art.

-Douglas Society members enjoy many special opportunities:
+Friends of Native Arts (FoNA) members enjoy many special opportunities:

 - Special workshops and programs about collecting and preserving native objects

 - Lectures and meetings with distinguished scholars and native artists and performers